This post was last updated on June 4th, 2020 at 08:10 pm

 9. Have Fun on Pai’s Walking Street

 Every known destination in Thailand has a street where everything happens.
 Whether that is night markets, nice bars, or a street with restaurants; it’s no different here.
-In Pai you have the Walking Street.
+In Pai, there’s Walking Street.
 Here they sell everything from street food to jewelry and clothing.
 The food is definitely recommended!
 Even if you eat here every night for a month, it still won’t get boring.

 TIP – The Pai Walking Street is the main street so it’s easy to find.
 It starts around 4 p.m. and lasts until around 10:30 p.m.